zazapon/zazapon.github.io/_posts/2025-07-17-the_goose_writeup_en.md

 Once that's cleared:

-- Leak a libc address via a format string bug
+- Leak a libc address via a Format String Bug
 - Trigger a buffer overflow in `read()`
 - Build a ROP chain and execute `system("/bin/sh")` to grab the flag 🔥